 In terms of the impact of Plot 1 on No. 35 Meadows Way, there is an offset of 5m between the side elevation of No. 35 and the side of the dwelling at Plot 1.
-Although there are nine side elevation windows to Plot 1 (house type T), five of these are at ground floor level and the boundary treatment would ensure that there is no unacceptable impact upon the neighbouring dwelling.
-In terms of the first floor windows, one of these is to serve a bathroom, which is not a habitable room.
-All of the remaining three first floor windows are a secondary source of light into the bedrooms.
-It is noted that there is one first floor side elevation window to No. 35 Meadow Way thought to serve a stairwell.
-Given that this is unlikely to be a habitable room at No. 35 Meadow, there would be no unacceptable neighbouring amenity issue here.
-However, in order to have absolute clarity on this issue the occupants have been contacted and Members will be updated at the committee meeting.
+The house type has been altered for Plot 1 (now House Type X) so that it sits in line with the existing building line to the rear of No. 35 Meadow Way.
+Concerns had been raised about a loss of light, overbearing effect and loss of privacy to the side elevation windows at No. 35 Meadow Way.
+However, the amended house type responds to this.
+The applicant has also prepared a plan (HH/SRB/HT/X02 Rev -) which clearly indicates the existing window at No. 35 Meadow Way along with a line drawn from the centre point of the window to the apex of the roof of plot 1.
+This indicates that there would be no unacceptable impact in terms of a loss of light or overbearing effect.
+The amended house type (House Type X)

+does not have any windows which face No. 35.
+Given the amendments to the house type at plot 1, there would be no unacceptable impact in terms of neighbouring amenity, with No. 35 Meadow Way.

 In relation to No. 30 Meadow Way, there is to be a 2.5m separation distance between the properties here and there are no side elevation windows proposed to Plot 30 (house type D).
 Although Plots 28-30 are set forward of the building line from the existing dwelling at 30 Meadow Close, this would not result in an unacceptable overbearing effect due to the boundary treatment and the 2m offset between the dwellings.